 BAHAR is a network of researchers on the body, health and religion.
 BAHAR stands for the Body, Health and Religion.
 The word bahar also refers to the spring season, youth and vitality in Urdu, Farsi, Turkish, and other Asian languages.
 Our members are scholars of anthropology, religion, theatre, psychology, and other academic disciplines, as well as people working with the body in dance, movement and therapy, and creative artists in words, music, the visual arts and other dimensions.
 The BAHAR network has more than sixty members in many different countries including the UK, Australia, Netherlands, Germany, Belgium, Malta, and Canada.
 The network is directed by Geoffrey Samuel.

 BAHAR was originally formed at Cardiff University in Wales, UK in March 2008, and based in the School of History, Archaeology and Religion at Cardiff University.
 Geoffrey Samuel and Santi Rozario have both now retired from Cardiff University, although they retain a connection with the University as Emeritus Professor and Hon.
 Research Fellow respectively.
-They moved to Australia in late 2014 and plan to continue BAHAR activities there in association with the University of Sydney.
+They moved to Australia in late 2014 and are continuing BAHAR activities there in association with the University of Sydney, as well as organising occasional events in the UK, Europe and North America.

 The BAHAR Research Group is involved in cross-cultural studies concerning the Body, Health and Religion and the interrelationships between them.
 Our orientation is essentially interdisciplinary and transdisciplinary.
 For BAHAR, the body refers to our psycho-physical being in the world as an embodied experience.
 Health refers to not just the absence of disease or recovery from physical trauma but the achievement of optimal human functioning at all levels.
 This involves also the relationship between individuals and the communities of which they form part, and between both and their wider environment.
 We see these relationships as needing to be understood in social and cultural terms as much as in those of biology or human ecology.
 Cross-culturally, the relationships between body and health, and between individual, community and environment have most often been expressed in a religious idiom, and the third major research component of BAHAR concerns the spiritual dimension of human life.